 Overview

 Ontonagon Area High School sponsors interscholastic athletics in football, girls’ and boys’ basketball, volleyball, girls’ and boys’ track, and girls’ and boys’ golf.
-The football team is a member of the Bridge Alliance Football Conference, the volleyball team is a member of the Mountain Lakes Conference, and the remaining teams are members of the Copper Country Conference.
+The football team is a member of the Great Lakes Eight Football Conference, the volleyball team is a member of the Copper Mountain Conference, and the remaining teams are members of the Copper Country Conference.
 It is our goal at all levels, junior high, junior varsity, and varsity, to field the most competitive teams possible within our conferences.

 Participation in our interscholastic athletics programs is a privilege, not a right.
 Students wishing to participate do so with the understanding that, in addition to the athletic policies outlined below; there will be rules to follow within each sport.
 Students should also understand that participation in interscholastic athletics does not guarantee any amount of playing time during a season at any level of competition.
 Coaches will explain their practice and playing time policies and their team rules at the beginning of each season.